Terasology/SimpleFarming/README.md

 A few things to take note of:
 - Trees will only grow if there is sufficient space for the trunk to appear.
-- Destroying the part of the trunk that connects the tree to the ground will kill the tree, stopping any growth of fruit blocks and causing them to degenerate over time.
+- Destroying the part of the trunk that connects the tree to the ground will kill the tree, destroying all trunk block and stopping the growth of all fruit blocks, causing them to degenerate over time.

 Before creating your own tree, take a look at how the Peach Tree prefabs are written as well as test the Peach Tree in-game to gain a better understanding of how creating trees work.